 - 2 lbs carrots shredded

 - 1 teaspoon ground black pepper

 - 5 Tablespoons white vinegar

 - 10 garlic cloves

 - Shred 2 lbs of carrots.
 (You can use this Kuhn Rikon Julienne Mandoline) *If you are using organic carrots, you don't need to peel them, just cut off the ends.

-- To the carrots add in 3 Tablespoons cane sugar, 1 teaspoon salt, 1 teaspoon ground black pepper, 1 teaspoon ground coriander and 5 Tablespoons white vinegar.
+- To the carrots, add 3 Tablespoons cane sugar, 1 teaspoon salt, 1 teaspoon ground black pepper, 1 teaspoon ground coriander, and 5 Tablespoons white vinegar.
 Mix well.

 - In the center of the carrots add into 10 minced garlic cloves.

-- On a stove top heat 1/2 cup of grape seed oil, just till you start seeing a little bit of steam.
+- On a stove top heat 1/2 cup of grape seed oil, just until you start seeing a little bit of steam.

 - Pour the heated oil on the garlic.
 It will sizzle and give a garlicky, smokey smell.
-Quick mix the salad.
-Enjoy!
+Quickly mix the salad then serve!